Jonah Lomu: Early life and youth career

-Lomu was born in Pukekohe, Auckland on 12 May 1975 to Tongan parents, who had emigrated from Holopeka, a village on Lifuka in the Ha’apai Islands.
+Lomu was born in Pukekohe, Auckland, on 12 May 1975 to Tongan parents who had emigrated from Holopeka, a village on Lifuka in the Haʻapai islands.
 Lomu was a Tongan speaker; he spent some of his early childhood in Holopeka with his aunt Longo and uncle Mosese, where he spoke the language to fluency.
-He then moved back to Auckland suburb of Mangere to be educated, where he spent the rest of his childhood with his parents and siblings.
+He then moved back to Auckland suburb of Māngere to be educated, where he spent the rest of his childhood with his parents and siblings.
 There, he was exposed to nearby gang violence, and lost an uncle and a cousin to attacks.
 This led his mother to send him to Wesley College in Auckland.
 At high school, Lomu excelled in athletics, in particular, the 100 metres, shot put, javelin, high jump, hurdles and relay.
 In his final year, he ran the 100 mts in 11.2 seconds.
 By 1993, during his last year at Wesley, he started playing rugby more seriously, while still combining it with athletics.

 New Zealand sevens star Eric Rush played a touch game with Lomu when he was 14 years old and was so impressed he invited him to a sevens tournament in Singapore the next day.
 As a youngster however, Lomu first played rugby league.
-His introduction to rugby union came through a tournament in Te Kuiti where he stayed with Glyn Meads, son of famous All Black Colin Meads.
+His introduction to rugby union came through a tournament in Te Kuiti where he stayed with Glyn Meads, son of All Black Colin Meads.

 Lomu started his rugby union career in the forwards, mostly as an openside flanker (no.7), sometimes to the blindside (no.6), before switching to the left wing in what he described as the "best move he could have made".
 He represented New Zealand in the national under-19 side in 1993, as well as the under-21 side the following year.
 He first came to international attention at the 1994 Hong Kong Sevens tournament as part of a team including Rush.

 At the age of 19 years and 45 days, Lomu became the youngest All Black test player as he debuted on the wing against France in 1994, breaking a record that had been held by Edgar Wrigley since 1905.
 The match was played at Lancaster Park in Christchurch, and the All Blacks lost 22–8.
 The second match was played at Eden Park in Auckland with France winning again, 23–20.
-Lomu marked Emile N'tamack and admits that his inexperience led to him being exposed by the French team.
+Lomu marked Emile N'tamack and later said that his inexperience led to him being exposed by the French team.